zonika/wordy.js-web-0715-public/README.md

 ## Tests

+Review the `wordy.js` file inside the `lib` directory, and then the `wordy.spec.js` file inside the `spec` directory.
+Review each of the tests, and then start implementing your solutions to make each test pass in `wordy.js`.

 Run `grunt watch` then edit your files.
 Grunt will watch for changes.
 Grunt will only run tests that start with `it`.
 When you finish passing a test, remove the `x` from `xit` to convert it to a runnable test.